-Now, compact handlebar-mounted devices feature a GPS chip, Bluetooth, ANT+, WiFi and a host of other metrics ranging from speed, distance, and power to training stress score, 'beers earned' and Strava Live Segments.
+Nowadays GPS computers are compact handlebar-mounted devices that feature GPS chips, Bluetooth, ANT+, WiFi and a host of other metrics ranging from speed, distance and power, to training stress score, 'beers earned' and Strava Live Segments.

-When you're shopping for a new MTB GPS computer it can be challenging to navigate the vast spec sheets that come along with even the most basic units, so in the list below we’ll help you to wade through the tech jargon and help to find and buy the best GPS computer for mountain biking.
+When you're shopping for the many models of GPS devices, it can be challenging to navigate the vast spec sheets that come along with even the most basic units.
+So in the list below we’ll help you to wade through the tech jargon to help you find and buy the best GPS computer for mountain biking.

-The follow up to the uber-successful Edge 520, the brand new Garmin Edge 530 expands on the rich training suite, and adds a faster processor to massively improve mapping, a feature that was introduced with the Edge 520 Plus.
+The follow-up to the uber-successful Edge 520, the Garmin Edge 530 expands on the rich training suite and adds a faster processor to massively improve mapping, a feature that was introduced with the Edge 520 Plus.

-New for the 530 are the 'Flow' and 'Grit' metrics.
-Flow uses the computer built-in accelerometers to detect how smoothly you flow though a trail, and Flow and Grit gives trails a difficult score based on the data from the accelerometer and GPS and elevation data.
-There’s also a hangtime counter, and when you stop on a trail, and the Edge 530 features Forksight which automatically swaps to a trail map screen when you stop.
+The 530 comes with Garmin's Flow and Grit metrics.
+Flow uses built-in accelerometers to detect how smoothly you flow through a trail, while Grit gives trails a difficult score based on the data from the accelerometer, GPS and elevation data.
+There’s also an Airtime counter and the Edge 530 features ForkSight which automatically swaps to a trail map screen when you stop.

 The Edge 530 also gets access to the Garmin Connect store, meaning you can add apps like Accuweather, Yelp, and Komoot among others, download data fields, and the computer can also talk to Garmin’s Varia Radar lights.